sgoldenlab/simba/docs/tutorial.md

 ### Step 6: Label Behavior
 This step is used for label the behaviors in each frames of a video.
 This data will be concatenated with the features and used for creating behavioral classifiers.

 There are two options, one is to start a **new video annotation** and one is to **continue on where you last left off**.
-Both are the same except, the latter will start with the frame where you last saved.
-For example, one day, you are labelling behavior and you feel tired and sick of annotating the videos.
+Both are essentially the same, except the latter will start with the frame where you last saved.
+For example, one day, you started a new video by clicking `Select folder with frames (create new video annotation` and you feel tired and sick of annotating the videos.
 You can now click `Generate/Save` button to save your work for your coworker to continue.
 Your coworker can continue by clicking ` Select folder with frames(continue existing video annotation)` and select the the video folder that you have annotated half way and take it from there!

 ![](/images/label_behaviornew.PNG)